slingercode/ednoesco.com/src/content/ednoesco/introduction.md

 ### Interests / Learning

 - Javascript vanilla (I need that practical part)
-- How dows a JS engine works? 🤔...
+- How does a JS engine works? 🤔...
 I've think about that sinze Bun.sh came out
 - Learn a low level programming language, I would like Rust tho
 - DevOps workflow and cloud, I'm a newbie but I already started with my sample projects 😄🫣